-Over the years I've received many calls from customers who were concerned about the trees around their homes, especially after a big windstorm.
+Over the years, I've received many calls from customers who were concerned about the trees around their homes, especially after a big windstorm.

-You see after a tree is topped the limbs that are left closest to the cut compete with each other to become a new tree top, so after a few years you are faced with a more dangerous tree than before.
+You see, after a tree is topped, the limbs that are left closest to the cut compete with each other to become a new tree top, so after a few years, you are faced with a more dangerous tree than before.

-There are times that a healthy tree must be topped but there are methods of doing this to decrease the chance of multiple tops.
+There are times that a healthy tree must be topped, but there are methods of doing this to decrease the chance of multiple tops.
 You can even train a tree limb to grow as a single top.

-Now I want to tell you why “Tree Crown Reduction” is my favorite method of stabilizing a tree.
-Using this method you can get great results.
+Now I want to tell you why “tree crown reduction” is my favorite method of stabilizing a tree.
+Using this method, you can get great results.

 I have many examples of this method around the homes in our area.
-Most of the trees you would have a difficult time spotting because of the care in which we do the cutting and trimming.
+Most of the trees you would have a difficult time spotting because of the care with which we do the cutting and trimming.

-If you need more information on this topic or have any other Tree Service related questions please feel free to contact me.
+If you need more information on this topic or have any other tree service-related questions, please feel free to contact me.